-To understand the benefits of this massage it is important to know its history.
-Western medicine approaches illnesses as problems that need to be fixed, usually with a pill remedy whereas in the East it is believed the body and mind need to be in balance with its surroundings.
-Shiatsu is based on the holistic system of traditional Chinese medicine.
+To fully understand the benefits of shiatsu massage therapy, it is important to first know its history.
+Western medicine approaches illnesses as problems that need to be fixed, typically with a pill remedy.
+On the other hand, Eastern medicine believes the mind and body need to be in balance with their surroundings.
+Shiatsu massage is based on the holistic system of traditional Chinese medicine.

-- Shiatsu can help relieve constipation when applied to abdominal area.
-The stretching and pulling of the massage can loosen muscles and relax the intestines and colon.
+- Shiatsu can help relieve constipation when applied to the abdominal area.
+The stretching and pulling can loosen muscles and relax the intestines and colon.

-- Shiatsu can work the tension and spasms out of the muscles, thus eliminating muscle aches by rubbing and pulling at the skin and muscles, and by pressing on acupressure points that release tension.
+- Shiatsu can eliminate muscle aches and spasms by rubbing and pulling at the skin and muscles and by pressing on acupressure points that release tension.